-Here is a list of the top 15 airlines in North America.
-See which airlines passengers are choosing the most according to ticket sales.
-This is not about travel distance, simply the most passengers flown.
+Looking at North America, here is a list of the top 15 airlines, based on the number of passengers flown.
 Statistics came directly from the airlines’ latest traffic data.

 Edited by Benet Wilson.